nhsconnect/prm-practice-migration/guide/08-end-of-your-migration.md

 Steps to do this…

-* The Target supplier (new) provides a ‘GPSoC-R Deployment Survey Form’ to the practice
+* The new supplier (target) provides a ‘GPSoC-R Deployment Survey Form’ to the practice

 * The practice completes the ‘GPSoC-R Deployment Survey Form’